bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/resource-extensions.md

 category: plugins
 ---

 This API allows you or a third-party gem to augment resources with new methods.
-There are two ways to use it: in a Builder via a DSL method, or by defining your own modules to register as an extension.
+There are two ways to use it: in a Builder via a <abbr title="Domain-Specific Language">DSL</abbr> method, or by defining your own modules to register as an extension.
 The Builder way works just with Ruby-based templates (ERB, etc.), whereas the module way can work with the Resource Liquid Drop as well.

 There's also a summary extension point which can allow a plugin to provide enhanced summaries for resource content.